MicrosoftDocs/cpp-docs/docs/mfc/reference/connection-maps.md

 The Microsoft Foundation Class Library offers a programming model that supports connection points.
 In this model, "connection maps" are used to designate interfaces or connection points for the OLE control.
 Connection maps contain one macro for each connection point.
 For more information on connection maps, see the [CConnectionPoint](../../mfc/reference/cconnectionpoint-class.md) class.

-Typically, a control will support just two connection points: one for events and one for property notifications.
-These are implemented by the `COleControl` base class and require no additional work by the control writer.
-Any additional connection points you want to implement in your class must be added manually.
+Typically, a control supports just two connection points: one for events and one for property notifications.
+These are implemented by the `COleControl` base class and require no extra work by the control writer.
+Any other connection points you want to implement in your class must be added manually.
 To support connection maps and points, MFC provides the following macros:

 ### Connection Map Declaration and Demarcation